 As a nurse, I’ve seen how diabetes affects people and their families.
 Managing this chronic condition is tough, but with the right help, patients can live well.
-This guide will help you give the best care for your patients1.
+This guide will help you give the best care for your patients.

-Diabetes mellitus is a complex metabolic disorder affecting millions.
-It happens when the body can’t make or use insulin well.
-This hormone is key for blood sugar control1.
-Nurses play a big role in helping patients manage this, by understanding their needs and tailoring care.
+Nanda nursing diagnosis for diabetes mellitus is a complex metabolic disorder affecting millions.
+It occurs when the body is unable to produce or utilize insulin effectively.
+This hormone plays a crucial role in regulating blood sugar levels.
+Nurses play a vital role in helping patients manage their conditions by understanding their needs and tailoring care accordingly.

-• Diabetes mellitus is a chronic metabolic disorder characterized by hyperglycemia due to insufficient insulin production or ineffective insulin use.
+- Nanda nursing diagnosis for diabetes mellitus is a chronic metabolic disorder characterized by hyperglycemia due to insufficient insulin production or ineffective insulin use.

 Understanding Diabetes Mellitus and Its Classifications